Haunting final text: Five words torment dad after teens' fatal crash

 However, the victims were unable to be revived.

-"It is an extremely distressing and disturbing day for the entire public education system," NSW Department of Education Deputy Secretary Murat Dizdar said.
+NSW Department of Education Deputy Secretary Murat Dizdar said: "It is an extremely distressing and disturbing day for the entire public education system."

 Nathan Pace, who is a neighbour, was one of the first on the scene after the crash.

-He ran out to find the mangled car and immediately called triple-0.
+He ran out to find the mangled vehicle and immediately called triple-0.

 "No one wants to witness what this man witnessed last night," neighbour Amanda Stenos said.